-China puts millions on lockdown as WHO weighs virus response
+China puts millions on lockdown as virus toll rises to 18 and WHO weighs response

 “The lockdown of 11 million people is unprecedented in public health history,” Gauden Galea, the World Health Organization’s (WHO) representative in Beijing, said.

-The newly-identified coronavirus has created alarm because there are a number of unknowns surrounding it.
+The newly identified coronavirus has created alarm because there are a number of unknowns surrounding it.
 It is too early to know just how dangerous it is and how easily it spreads between people.

 There is no vaccine for the virus, which can spread through respiratory transmission.
-Symptoms include fever, difficulty breathing and cough, similar to many other respiratory illnesses.
+Symptoms include fever, difficulty breathing and coughing, similar to many other respiratory illnesses.

 Three research teams are to start work on developing a vaccine, a global coalition set up to fight diseases said.
+China’s Finance Ministry said it was allocating 1 billion yuan ($145 million) to the provincial government of Hubei to help contain the outbreak.

 As well as restricting movement, Wuhan plans to build a new hospital in six days to treat patients, Beijing News reported, citing a construction company source.